What is Wrongful Death?

 Who Can File a Claim in a Wrongful Death Lawsuit?

 Typically, a close family member is eligible to file a wrongful death claim.
 Many states describe the party who files a wrongful death lawsuit as the “personal representative” of the deceased.
 While the party who can file a claim varies from state to state, we will use Texas as an example.
 In Texas, the following parties may be eligible to file a lawsuit:

 - Surviving spouse;

 - Surviving children;

-At Fadduol, Cluff, Hardy & Conaway, P.C., we regularly assist clients with personal injury and wrongful death claims in Texas, New Mexico, and North Dakota.
+At Fadduol, Cluff, Hardy & Conaway, P.C., we regularly assist clients with personal injury and wrongful death claims in New Mexico and Texas.